m-pilia/m-pilia.github.io/posts/_posts/2019-11-17-jacobian-registration.md

 One possibility is to model the problem as a mechanical deformation.
-In principle, different assumptions can be made, leading to different deformation models, and the resulting system of partial differential equations can be solved numerically, for instance with finite differences [[10]](#10) or finite elements \[[11](#11), [12](#12)\].[^4] This approach has some advantages, such as a well understood mathematical and physical model, and the possibility to control the physical properties of the tissues being deformed by manipulating the parameters of such model.
+In principle, different assumptions can be made, leading to different deformation models, and the resulting system of partial differential equations can be solved numerically, for instance with finite differences {% cite khanal2017simulating %} or finite elements {% cite smith2003biomechanical camara2006phenomenological %}.[^4] This approach has some advantages, such as a well understood mathematical and physical model, and the possibility to control the physical properties of the tissues being deformed by manipulating the parameters of such model.
 On the downside, however, the numerical solution of this problem on the scale of a whole body image can be expensive in terms of memory and computing time.
 Moreover, finite elements require a meaningful mesh generation, that constitutes a whole problem on its own.